dangtrinhnt/bitnami-edx-ecommerce/README.md

 # E-commerce for Bitnami Distribution of Open edX

-A collection of configuration files and scripts to make Bitnami distribution of Open edX works with the E-Commerce module.
+A collection of configuration files and scripts to make Bitnami distribution of Open edX work with the E-Commerce module.

 ## Author & Maintainer: